WhitmanCS370/sp24-lab13/README.md

 How did you approach this exercise?
+We looked at the methods again and picked out the one to extend to accommodate these changes.
+Additionally, we thought to add two methods to match the other methods in buffer.py.

 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?
+We found them hard to understand again.

 ## Exercise 3: Redoing operations